 GPRACF Frequently Asked Questions

-- With the closure of the Grande Prairie and District SPCA, what changes are occurring to ensure continued animal care in the Grande Prairie area?
+- With the permanent closure of the Grande Prairie and District SPCA, what is occurring to ensure safe and humane continued animal care in the Grande Prairie area?

 - Who is delivering the new animal care plan and where is the Facility?